Distributed Event Localization via Alternating Direction Method of Multipliers: SIMULATION RESULTS

-Table \ref{tab:INC of SCL, GS-ADMM and J-ADMM vs Noise} indicates that the proposed GS-ADMM and J-ADMM have smaller localization inconsistency ($\rm{INC_{RMSE}}$) compared with SCL.
-In addition, noise strength has smaller influence on $\rm{INC_{RMSE}}$ of our algorithms than SCL.
+Fig. \ref{fig:INC vs noise} indicates that the proposed GS-ADMM and J-ADMM have small localization inconsistency ($\rm{INC_{RMSE}}$) under different noise strength.
 In other words, our proposed algorithms GS-ADMM and J-ADMM can achieve good consistency across clusters even under large noise standard deviations.
 As indicated before, consistency is of crucial importance in many applications.